Skip to main content

 Importing data

-To import data into your Finqu account, follow these steps.
+To import data into your Finqu account:

-3. Select the files to import from your device.
+4. Select the file(s) from your device.

 Exporting data